Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: The Zebra Crossing Algorithm

-The zebra cossing algorithm helps in finding the degrees of freedom for a mechanism.
+The zebra crossing algorithm helps in finding the degrees of freedom for a mechanism.
 The given mechanism is converted into a zebra crossing diagram consisting of black, white and grey patches.
 The degrees of freedom is found based on the number of loops in the mechanism and on counting the number of black, white, and grey patches.
-There are three formulas of which one is used to find the degrees of freedom of the mechanism.